ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   There is no notion of a global "true" stage 0.
   This is good in that we can share build artifacts without breaking abstractions.
   For example, in the common native case, a library that needs another library in stage 0 and stage -1 can load the *same* build of the library in both of those stages.
-  By virtue of explicit stage of the import, the definitions do not unify even though the underlying build is the same.
+  By virtue of the explicit stage attached to the import, the definitions do not unify even though the underlying build is the same.
   This can be compared to repeated abstract interfaces in backpack being instantiated with the same concrete module.

   In the cross case, there is no getting around needing separate native and foreign builds for different stages, but there are still performance improvements.